-House Bill No. [insert number] proposes an annual automatic adjustment to the maximum fee that motor vehicle dealers can charge for various services, including credit investigation and compliance with legal requirements.
+House Bill No. 476, introduced by Representative Fontenot, proposes an annual automatic adjustment to the maximum fee that motor vehicle dealers can charge for various services, including credit investigations and document preparation.
 The bill amends R.S.
-6:969.18(A)(2)(a) to establish a new base maximum fee of $425, which will be adjusted annually based on the cumulative percentage change in the Consumer Price Index for All Urban Consumers (CPI-U) as reported by the U.S. Department of Labor.
-The Louisiana Office of Motor Vehicles is tasked with calculating and providing the adjusted fee by January 14 of each year, with specific rounding rules for any adjustment amounts.
+6:969.18(A)(2)(a) to establish a new base maximum fee of $425, which will be adjusted annually based on the cumulative percentage change in the Federal Consumer Price Index for All Urban Consumers (CPI-U) as reported by the U.S. Department of Labor.
+Importantly, the adjustment will not exceed 3% for any calendar year, and if the cumulative percentage change is negative, no adjustment will be made for that year.
+The Louisiana Motor Vehicle Commission is tasked with calculating and providing the adjusted maximum fee by January 14 of each year.

 Statutes affected: